piotrkotlowski/AppJava/README.md

 Group project.
-Java application for Stock information.
+Java application for Stock and Forex information.